 Katya Torres is the owner of Denim Surgeon, the New York City–based denim tailoring experts that distress, repair, and perfect the fit of any pair of jeans that come their way.
 We consulted Torres on the subject of the most flattering length to wear your jeans for both shorter women and taller women, and her tips are sure to clear up any questions you may have about denim inseams.

-Read on to see what Torres recommends when it comes to flattering denim lengths, styles, and tailoring advice and to shop the best jeans for shorter and taller women!
+Read on to see what Torres recommends when it comes to flattering denim lengths, styles, and tailoring advice and to shop the best jeans for shorter and taller women.

-"For the lucky women with the height advantage, anythings goes, really!
+For taller women, Torres says, "Anything goes, really!
 High-waisted jeans look great, whether they're slim and long or relaxed and cropped.
-From personal experience when fitting tall women, jeans' length is typically personal preference and varies on the type of footwear that you plan to wear.
-But rule of thumb is if the client seeks a longer-looking leg, we go with the longest possible inseam.
+From personal experience when fitting tall women, jean length is typically personal preference and varies on the type of footwear that you plan to wear.
+But the rule of thumb is if the client seeks a longer-looking leg, we go with the longest possible inseam.
 A shorter inseam (e.g., cropped or ankle length) will break up the vertical denim flow, and legs don't appear to be as long."